-The District may grant a leave of absence to a member of the bargaining unit for study or retraining.
+The District may grant a leave of absence to an employee for study or retraining.

 a.
 A study or retraining leave may be granted for a period not to exceed one (1) year.
 Study or retraining leave of absence may also be taken in separate six (6)-month periods or in any other appropriate periods rather than a continuous one (1)-year period, provided the separate periods of leave of absence shall be commenced and completed within a three (3) -year period.
 Any period of service by the individual intervening between the authorized separate periods shall comprise a part of the service required for a subsequent leave of absence for study or retraining purposes.